- HR software streamlines core HR tasks like employee records, documents, compliance, reporting, and benefits administration.

 You may be able to access HR document templates in your HR software so you don’t have to create policies and other forms from scratch.

-Available HR templates and policies may span benefits from discrimination and Equal Employment.
+Available HR templates and policies may span topics like benefits, anti-discrimination, and equal employment opportunity.

 Examples of HR document templates include: